PDFs by language

 It also doesn’t seem that breast cancer tissue contains more aluminum than normal breast tissue.
 A study that looked at women with breast cancer found no real difference in the concentration of aluminum between the cancer and the surrounding normal tissue.

-At this point, no clear link has been made between antiperspirants containing aluminum and breast cancer.
+At this point, there is no clear link between antiperspirants containing aluminum and breast cancer.

 Lymph nodes can be found throughout the breasts and have an important role.
 The underarm (axillary) nodes filter most of the liquid lymph flowing out of the breast before it goes back into the body's bloodstream.
 These nodes are under the arm, in the upper outer quadrant of the breast, and near the collarbone.

 The breast quadrants are not actually all the same size.
-About half of all breast cancers develop in the upper outer part of the breast, probably because there is more breast tissue in this area.
+About half of all breast cancers develop in the upper outer part of the breast, but this is most likely because there is more breast tissue in this area.
 The number of breast cancers in the upper outer part of the breast is in proportion to the amount of breast tissue in that area.

 There is no evidence to suggest that the location of cancers within the breast is related to using antiperspirants or underarm shaving.

-Men are much less likely than women to develop breast cancer, mostly because men have much less breast tissue than women.
-Women have about 100 times more breast tissue than men and are about 100 times more likely to develop breast cancer.
+Men are much less likely than women to develop breast cancer, but this is mostly because men have much less breast tissue than women.

 Hormones also play a role.
 Men with metabolic or genetic conditions that lead to increased estrogen levels have an increased risk of developing breast cancer.